 - To provide summary feedback to individual universities and colleges.
-This data will be provided to universities and colleges to help them identify where their strengths lie and how they can make improvements. - For statistical analysis.
+This data will be provided to universities and colleges to help them identify where their strengths lie and how they can make improvements; - For statistical analysis.
 This may result in the release of data to other approved users, which may include academic researchers.
 The OfS will retain control of the data under contract with such users, or if that user is subcontracting, we will require they have the same controls.
-Reports will only present anonymised and aggregated data. - This data will not be published on the Discover Uni website.
+Reports will only present anonymised and aggregated data; - In connection with performance of their statutory functions.

+This data will not be published on the Discover Uni website.